Politics of Iraq: Independent Commissions

-The Independent High Commission for Human Rights, the Independent High Electoral Commission, and the Commission on Integrity are independent commissions subject to monitoring by the Council of Representatives.
-The Central Bank of Iraq, the Board of Supreme Audit, the Communications and Media Commission, and the Endowment Commission are financially and administratively independent institutions.
-The Foundation of Martyrs is attached to the Council of Ministers.
+The Independent High Commission for Human Rights, the Independent High Electoral Commission, and the Commission of Integrity are independent commissions subject to monitoring by the Council of Representatives.
+The Central Bank of Iraq, the Board of Supreme Audit, the Communications and Media Commission, and the Shiite Endowment Commission as well as the Sunni Endowment Commission are financially and administratively independent institutions attached to the Council of Ministers.
+The Martyrs Foundation and the Political Prisoners Foundation are attached to the Council of Ministers as well.
 The Federal Public Service Council regulates the affairs of the federal public service, including appointment and promotion.